KMPT (TV)

-KMPT, UHF analog channel 19, was a dual ABC/DuMont-affiliated television station licensed to Oklahoma City, Oklahoma, United States, which operated from November 22, 1953 to February 4, 1955.
-Owned by KLPR Television, Inc., it was a sister outlet to radio station KLPR (1140 AM, now KRMP).
+KMPT (channel 19) was a television station in Oklahoma City, Oklahoma, United States, which broadcast from November 22, 1953, to February 2, 1955.
+It was owned by KLPR Television, Inc., which also owned KLPR radio (1140 AM), and aired programs from both DuMont and ABC.
 KMPT's studios were located on Southwest 28th and West Commerce Streets in southwest Oklahoma City's Capitol Hill neighborhood, and its transmitter was located on East Britton Road and North Lincoln Boulevard in northeast Oklahoma City.

 Forty years after the station ceased operations due to financial difficulties that led to KMPT's bankruptcy, the UHF channel 19 allocation was reassigned to the Equity Broadcasting Corporation, which launched a new station on that channel, K19EA (now Cornerstone Television affiliate KUOT-CD), in March 1995.

 History

 On December 5, 1952, KLPR Television Inc. – an Oklahoma City-based company co-owned by Byrne Ross (owner of radio station KLPR 1140 AM, now KRMP), Barton Theatres owner R. Lewis Barton, Oklahoma National Bank vice president Lester E. Johnson, plumbing contractor M. E. Nesbitt, dry cleaning businessman R. N. Salmon, Baptist minister Hugh Bumpas (5/2570), attorney Herman Merson, KLPR radio commercial manager Fred M. Farha, and KLPR account executive Monty Wells – submitted an application to the Federal Communications Commission (FCC) for a construction permit to build and license to operate a broadcast television station in the Oklahoma City market that would transmit on UHF channel 19.
 The FCC eventually granted the license to KLPR Television on February 11, 1953.
 While the station was known as KLPR-TV at launch, the legal call sign used instead was KMPT, which had been assigned in July.
 At launch, KLPR-TV programming included DuMont shows and ABC professional football telecasts.
 The station also made headlines for a unique policy under Ross; not wanting to see his station drive anyone to alcoholism, he refused to accept advertisements from alcoholic beverage companies on the station.
 That stance, however, only lasted as long as Ross ran the station; on January 26, 1954, he resigned, citing differences with the board of directors, and the station lifted the ban.
 The station also began using the KMPT call sign in local media at this time.